volterra79/sextante_animove/README.md

 * MCP calculation of the smallest convex polygon enclosing all the relocations of the animal, excluding an user-selected percentage of locations furthest from a centre.  provider for SEXTANTE and allows to run

 --------------------------------------

-Inside plugin folder you can find a sample_data directory where is stored a simple shapefiles.
-It is useful to try the plugin.

-QGIS_PLUGIN_FOLDER/sample_data/animals.shp